grrlgeek/sql-docs/azure-sql/managed-instance/service-tiers-managed-instance-vcore.md

 ### SKU names

 > [!NOTE]
-> When specyfing hardware and service tier in templates or scripts, you can specify them independently, or you can provide a SKU name.
+> When specifying hardware and service tier in templates or scripts, you can specify them independently, or you can provide a SKU name.
 When specifying the SKU name, the following table applies:

 |SKU|Service Tier|Hardware|
 |:-- |:-- |:-- |